ombulabs/blog/_posts/2018-09-13-refactoring-template-pattern.markdown

 end
 ```

 That code works perfectly fine.
 But what if now we also need to generate the same report in text format?
-The only part that will vary is exactly the format report step, so that is a scenario when apply the *Template Method* is a good choice.
+The only part that will vary is exactly the format report step, so that is a scenario when applying the *Template Method* is a good choice.

 To apply this pattern we will transform the `Report` class into an abstract class that can be inherited from several concrete classes.

-Back to our code, the only change necessary is to let the implementation of the format_report method for the children class:
+Back to our code, the only change necessary is to leave the implementation of the format_report method for the children class:

 ```ruby
 class ReportTemplate